garrandall/popular-music-data/tracks/get-up-on-it-keith-sweat-kut-klose.md

 All you got to do is get up on it

 I like it girl when we can get real freaky baby
-Ooh yes, I do baby
+Oh yes, I do baby
 And I'm on my hands and knees
 You know I'm with you sugar
 Girl, I am with everything you want to do, sang